rh-telco-tigers/appMonitoring/README.md

 2. Click Monitoring in the left navigation
 3. Select the "Alerts" tab and see that the alert is now firing

+Because we wrote the alert to trigger when the number of alerts is greater than 10 over a 5 minute period, this alert will also clear itself.
+Wait 5 minutes and then refresh the alerts tab.
+You will see that the alert is no longer firing.
+The alert has cleared up on its own due to the way that we wrote the rule.

-If your cluster is configured to send alerts per these instructions [Sending notifications to external systems](https://docs.openshift.com/container-platform/4.6/monitoring/managing-alerts.html#sending-notifications-to-external-systems_managing-alerts) user defined alerts can be raised to external systems.
+If your cluster is configured to send alerts per these instructions [Sending notifications to external systems](https://docs.openshift.com/container-platform/4.7/monitoring/managing-alerts.html#sending-notifications-to-external-systems_managing-alerts) user defined alerts can be raised to external systems.

 ## References